kumarankit1234/react-starter-kit/Readme.md

 27. Created one more component to be able to learn how to split reducers based on different keys of the state using the `Combine reducer.`.

 28. Created a separate file for the initial state of the app.

+29. Wrapped the store dispatch to add custom logging.
+This is is route to learning middlewares in redux.